universitytheater/utheater.github.io/_shows/2022/fall/romeo-juliet.md

     bio: "is a pre-med and Physics major.
 Previous Dean's Men's credits include Spring 2022's *King Lear* (Lear), Autumn 2021's *Love's Labour's Lost* (Ferdinand), Autumn 2020's *Much Ado About Monologues* (King John), Spring 2019's *Twelfth Night* (Sir Andrew Aguecheek), and Winter 2019's *Macbeth* (Macduff).
 He would like to apologize in advance for how mean his character is and assures you that, in real life, he is just a silly little guy.
 Enjoy the show!"
   - name: Ariana Baginski
     role: Lady Capulet
     bio: "is a fourth-year Molecular Engineering major on the Bioengineering track and TAPS minor.
-She has previously worked for several UT productions including *The Trail to Oregon!* (Co-Stage Manager), *My H8 Letter to the Gr8 American Theater* (Assistant Sound Designer), *The Old Man and the Old Moon* (Assistant Scenic Designer), and *The Winter's Tale* (Assistant Scenic Designer).
+She has previously worked for several UT productions including *The Trail to Oregon!* (Co-Stage Manager), *My H8 Letter to the Gr8 American Theatre* (Assistant Sound Designer), *The Old Man and the Old Moon* (Assistant Scenic Designer), and *The Winter's Tale* (Assistant Scenic Designer).
 She would like to thank the cast and crew of *Romeo and Juliet* for being so insanely talented and supportive!!!"
   - name: Asher Hansen
     role: Montague
   - name: Abby Kanes